htetpaihtun/docker-for-my-friends/README.md

 # docker-for-my-friends

 ## This whole content is still under development and the contents will not be fully available yet.
+Also won't be accepting/reviewing any pull request right now.
 ## Please consider coming back later.
 Thanks for visiting. :)

 Teaching docker to my friends. (: